munificent/game-programming-patterns/book/component.markdown

 baker.
 Then it resolves its new position with the physics engine.
 Finally, it draws Bjørn onto the screen.

-The sample implemention here is trivially simple.
+The sample implementation here is trivially simple.
 There's no gravity, animation, or any of the dozens of other details that make a character fun to play.
 Even so, we can see that we've got a single function that several different coders on our team will probably have to spend time